sebgl/htpc-download-box/README.md

 Radarr Web UI is available on port 7878.
 Let's go straight to the `Settings` section.

-In `Media Management`, I chose to disable automatic movie renaming.
-Too bad, but it's helpful for Plex sub-zero plugin to find proper subtitles for the movie (ie. keep that `x264-720p-YIFY` tag to look for the right subtitle).
+In `Media Management`, you can choose whether or not to enable automatic renaming.
+Previously I used the sub-zero plugin to find subtitles which functioned better with the original filenames.
+But now with Bazarr, it's hooked directly into Radarr and Sonarr which means it will look at the original filenames anyway.
 I enable `Ignore Deleted Movies` to make sure movies that I delete won't be downloaded again by Radarr.
 I disable `Use Hardlinks instead of Copy` because I prefer to avoid messing around what's in my download area and what's in my movies area.

 In `Profiles` you can set new quality profiles, default ones are fairly good.
 There is an important option at the bottom of the page: do you want to give priority to Usenet or Torrents for downloading episodes?
 I'm keeping the default Usenet first.